featurist/pogoscript/README.md

 # Declaring Functions

-To declare a function, use the `=` operator and include the function in curly braces, or indent on the next line:
+To declare a function, use the `=` operator.
+Prefix arguments with the question mark (`?`):

     hide element ?element =
         set css for @element "display" = "none"

-This works even if the function doesn't take arguments:
+If the function body is small, you can put it on the same line:

+    hide element ?element = set css for @element "display" = "none"

+If the function doesn't take any arguments, the function body _must_ be on an indented line, otherwise it becomes a variable.

     update page =
         new page contents = ~ ask server for updated contents